ViolenceWorks/VT-69/EscCodes.md

 command codes supported by the VT-69.

-The VT-69 supports much of the ECMA-48/ISO6429/ANSI X3.64 terminal control standards, as well as many private-mode sequences employed by the Linux console.
+The VT-69 supports much of the ECMA-48/ISO6429/ANSI X3.64 terminal control standards, as well as many private-mode sequences employed by the Linux console and DEC hardware.
 It must be noted the VT-69 does not support _all_ terminal escape codes, as the philosophy of the ANSI X3.64 design committee was something like this:

-> Here is a standard for escape codes.
+> We need a standard for terminal escape codes.
 > But all of these escape codes are optional.
 > And the implementation is left up to the manufacturer.
 > Also manufacturers can make their own private escape codes.